cda-tum/mqt-qusat/README.md

 # MQT QuSAT - A Tool for Utilizing SAT in Quantum Computing

-A tool for utilizing satisfiablity testing (SAT) techniques in quantum computing developed by the Chair for Design Automation at the [Technical University of Munich](https://www.tum.de/) based on methods proposed in:
+A tool for utilizing satisfiablity testing (SAT) techniques in quantum computing developed as part of the [_Munich Quantum Toolkit_](https://mqt.readthedocs.io) (_MQT_) by the [Chair for Design Automation](https://www.cda.cit.tum.de/) at the [Technical University of Munich](https://www.tum.de/) based on methods proposed in:

 - [[1]](https://arxiv.org/abs/2203.00698) L. Berent, L. Burgholzer, and R. Wille.
 Towards a Satisfiability Encoding for Quantum Circuits.
 2022.

-QuSAT is part of the Munich Quantum Toolkit (MQT) and builds upon [MQT Core](https://github.com/cda-tum/mqt-core).
+QuSAT builds upon [MQT Core](https://github.com/cda-tum/mqt-core), which forms the backbone of the MQT.

-The project is in active development and can currently be used to
+The project can be used to

 - Encode Clifford circuits in SAT
 - Check the equivalence of Clifford circuits using SAT